 The best rule of thumb is to give items that have been damaged by a flooding basement 48 hours to dry.
 Move items like furniture and storage boxes to a dry, ventilated area to dry out properly.
 If after 48 hours your possessions are not completely dry, they likely will have to be thrown away.
 Additionally, do not keep wet cardboard boxes as they can be particularly susceptible to bacteria.

-Rip Up Carpeting and Remove as Soon as Possible
+Rip Up the Carpeting and Remove it as Soon as Possible

 Allow Your Basement Up to a Week to Dry

 Depending on the severity of basement flooding in your home, you may need to give your basement up to a week to dry out.
 Calgary tends not to have very humid weather, so this is beneficial in enabling your wet basement to dry quickly.
 However, since Calgary winters are so cold, depending on the time of year it may take a little longer for your basement to dry out.
 A few ways to speed along the drying process include:

 - Opening windows: Fresh air—particularly in the summer—can do wonders for drying out your basement.

 - Using fans: Circulating the air with fans in your basement will help wet areas dry more efficiently.

 - Using a dehumidifier: While Calgary tends to be quite a dry climate, if your basement does not have very good ventilation you may need a dehumidifier to help it dry.